 Full body splits are great for beginner programs.
 However, if you are in the off-season, you can also do upper-lower programs.
-You should mostly stick to multi-functional exercises like squats, deadlifts, rows, presses, pull-ups, chin-ups, etc..
+It would be best if you mostly stuck to multi-functional exercises like squats, deadlifts, rows, presses, pull-ups, chin-ups, etc..
 These are the necessary foundation of a strong athlete.
-You should aim to increase your relative strength to become a well-developed athlete.
+It would be best if you aimed to increase your relative strength to become a well-developed athlete.
 You can start with a basic program at this link.

 This will guide you through the first month.
 After that first month, you can start doing strength programs.
 These programs are geared mainly towards gaining strength, which will also build the base of your foundation!
 You can start with a basic 5×5 strength program to get your desired results.
 After some progress, you should move into more complex applications that require expert help.
 You can always check some powerlifters forums or this Reddit page to gather information about how to get strong.